The Best Lizards for Handling: Species That Welcome Your Touch

 Temperament

 Leopard geckos are loving and curious lizards.
-They enjoy being handled and will often vocalize with adorable chirps and barks.
+They enjoy being handled and will often show this with lots of adorable chirps and barks.
 They will happily walk over your hands and up your arms and keep you entertained for their whole lives.

 The only drawback to keep in mind is they can drop their tails if they are startled or if they feel their tail being pulled on.
 Thankfully, if your gecko drops its tail, it will slowly grow back.